AMReX-Astro/Castro/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] test suite needs to be run on this PR
 - [ ] this PR will change answers in the test suite
 - [ ] all functions have docstrings as per the coding conventions
+- [ ] the `CHANGES` file has been updated
+- [ ] if appropriate, this change is described in the docs